-We will perform the following nonattest services: Preparation of IRS Form 990, and the Data Collection Form.
+We will perform the following nonattest services: Preparation of IRS Form 990, and the Data Collection Form and FASB ASC 842 Lease Implementation Services.
 With respect to any nonattest services we perform, we will not assume management responsibilities on behalf of the Organization.
-However, we will provide advice and recommendations to assist management of the Organization in performing its responsibilities. the Organization's management is responsible for (a) making all management decisions and performing all management functions; (b) assigning competent individuals (Anna Munro, CPA and Sheila Doyle, CPA) to oversee the services; (c) evaluating the adequacy of the services performed; (d) evaluating and accepting responsibility for the results of the services performed; and (e) establishing and maintaining internal controls, including monitoring ongoing activities.
+However, we will provide advice and recommendations to assist management of the Organization in performing its responsibilities. the Organization's management is responsible for (a) making all management decisions and performing all management functions; (b) assigning a competent individual (Anna Munro, CPA and Sheila Doyle, CPA) to oversee the services; (c) evaluating the adequacy of the services performed; (d) evaluating and accepting responsibility for the results of the services performed; and (e) establishing and maintaining internal controls, including monitoring ongoing activities.